Presbyterianism in South Korea: Korean Protestant churches

 Eventually, Korean Christians established their own churches not just in Korea but in other parts of the world; Korea is second only to the United States in the number of missionaries sent abroad.
 Several thousand Korean Presbyterian missionaries are active in many other countries.

 Growth, however, was not free of turmoil, but accompanied by schisms.
 After World War II but before the end of the Korean War the Presbyterian Church in Korea (고신, Go-shin) and the Presbyterian Church in Korea (재건, Jae-gun) were formed.
 A few years later the conservative and progressive parts of the Presbyterian Church separated.
 As a result, in the last major Presbyterian schism, the Presbyterian Church in Korea (통합, Tong-hap) and the Presbyterian Church in Korea (합동, Hap-dong) were formed in 1959.
 From these bodies several denominations separated.
 Today there are more than 100 Presbyterian churches/denominations in South Korea.
 In the 21st century, a new General Assembly of the Orthodox Presbyterian Church of Korea (Founder.
 Ha Seung-moo) in 2012 declared itself an authentic historical succession of Scottish Presbyterian John Knox.

-Korean Protestant Faith
+Korean Protestant faith

 The Korean Protestant belief in God or known as “Hananim”, meaning “God in heaven”.
-Their conception of the supreme God was presiding over the affairs of heaven and earth, and controlling the fate of humans.
-Contrary to Shamanism beliefs, which include but are not limited to seeking out a shaman for material wishes, longevity, health, male births and wealth -- Christians believe that God will supply their needs while remaining truthful, obedient and faithful to God.
+Their conception of the supreme God was that he presides over the affairs of heaven and earth, and controls the fate of humans.
+Contrary to Shamanism beliefs, which include but are not limited to seeking out a shaman for material wishes, longevity, health, male births and wealth -- Christians believe that God will supply their needs while they remain truthful, obedient and faithful to God.
 However, Korean Protestants were obligated to incorporate some aspects of shamanistic rituals.

-The belief of God also was the creator and sustainer of the universe, who has the power to liberate from suffering, healing, provide salvation or giving consolation.
-Similarly to Korean Shamanism, shamans were able to cast out evil spirits and cure diseases, just as how the teachings of Jesus Christ has done.
+Korean Presbyterians believe in a God who is also the creator and sustainer of the universe, with the power to liberate people from suffering, able to heal, and to provide salvation and consolation.
+Similarly to Korean Shamanism, shamans were thought to able to cast out evil spirits and cure diseases, just as Jesus Christ was supposed to be able to do.